What is Generalised Anxiety Disorder?

 - Difficulty concentrating

 But physically, GAD can have a debilitating effect on the body too.
-Many people suffering from this disorder also describe the physical pain it causes, which include:
+Many people suffering from this disorder also describe the physical pain it causes

-With such a large portion of the population experiencing these symptoms, it is important to know there is always help available.
+With such a large portion of the population experiencing these symptoms, it is important to know help is always available.

 Onebright therapists understand and acknowledge that the effects of Generalised Anxiety Disorder can be so embedded in our daily existence that we don’t even realise when it takes over parts of our lives.
-By taking the lead and using techniques from Cognitive Behavioural Therapy, we are not only showing the younger generations that mental health needs to be taken seriously, but we are also giving them the tools to break the cycle of Anxiety within families.
+By taking the lead and using techniques from Cognitive Behavioural Therapy, we are showing the younger generations that mental health needs to be taken seriously and giving them the tools to break the cycle of Anxiety within families.

-We offer online and over the phone appointments to allow you to be as comfortable and open as possible when talking to one of our therapists.
+We offer online therapy and over-the-phone appointments to allow you to be as comfortable and open as possible when talking to one of our therapists.